 ***For a review of a different, recent production of L’Elisir, see below (°°).

+***There were several other events at Wexford this year which I had to miss, including the Dr Tom Walsh Lecture, the Gala Concert, and five of the Lunchtime Recitals.
 But in a final colour piece on Wexford 2013 (let’s call it Act 5) here at Down News later this month, full reference will be made to the other three excellentLunchtime Recitals, and to an intriguing Morning Concert, subtitled Back to Titanic.